 The Australian Shepherd has a double coat, and two layers of hair.

 The outer layer of hair is the colored one.
-It protects the dog from water and dirt.
+He protects the dog from water and dirt.
 These are the hairs that fall out the most.

 How Often Should You Groom a Red tri color Australian Shepherd?

-You can brush an Australian Shepherd once a week to maintain healthy skin and regulate temperature well.
+You can brush an Australian Shepherd weekly to maintain healthy skin and regulate temperature well.
 Air is trapped in the undercoat layer and helps regulate body temperature.

-If brushing is insufficient, the undercoat can tangle and lose its insulating properties, leading to skin problems.
-The Australian Shepherd loses his hair a lot, it is necessary to brush him.
+The undercoat can tangle and lose its insulating properties if brushing is insufficient, leading to skin problems.
+The Australian Shepherd loses his hair a lot, so it is necessary to brush him.

-During the molting period in spring and autumn, the dog should be brushed daily.
+The dog should be brushed daily during the molting period in spring and autumn.
 Dead hair must be removed so that new hair can grow.

 How to Groom an Australian Shepherd Properly